arangodb/docs/3.4/administration-cluster.md

 This script has to be executed in the [`arangosh`](programs-arangosh.html) by issuing the following command:

 ```
-arangosh  --server.username <username> --server.password <password> --javascript.execute <path-to-the-serverCleanMonitor.js> -- DBServer<number>
+arangosh  --server.username <username> --server.password <password> --javascript.execute <path/to/serverCleanMonitor.js> -- DBServer<number>
 ```

 The output should be similar to the one below:

 ```
 arangosh --server.username root --server.password pass --javascript.execute ~./serverCleanMonitor.js -- DBServer0002
+[7836] INFO Shards to be moved away from node DBServer0002: 9
+[7836] INFO Shards to be moved away from node DBServer0002: 4
-[7836] INFO Server DBServer0002 count is 1
+[7836] INFO Shards to be moved away from node DBServer0002: 1

-arangosh --server.username root --server.password pass --javascript.execute ~./serverCleanMonitor.js -- DBServer0002
-[7842] INFO Server DBServer0002 count is 0
+[7836] INFO Shards to be moved away from node DBServer0002: 0
 ```

-Once the count is `0` all `shards` of the underlying DBServer have been moved and the `cleanOutServer` process has finished.
+Once the count is `0` all shards of the underlying DBServer have been moved and the `cleanOutServer` process has finished.